dgzlopes/testing-with-grafana-cloud/README.md

 - orgs:read
 - stack-service-accounts:write

-## How to generate HTTP client from the OpenAPI spec
+## How to regenerate the client after updating the OpenAPI spec

 Just run: